Fade Away (Che Fu song): Background and release

 Fu wrote the song about his close friend, Eruera (Bobby) Mita.
 Fu and Mita had both become fathers around the same time, and bonded over the transition into parenthood.
 The song draws on themes of undying friendship, inspired when Mita moved away.

 "Fade Away" was the first single from Navigator, Fu's second solo album.
 It was recorded at Revolver Studios and engineered by Neil Baldock, who Fu credits for instilling him with confidence during the process.
 It also marked the debut of The Krates, an eight-piece band Fu assembled for live performances.
+The single also included remixes of Fade Away by P-Money and Soane.

 In 2021, Hemi Kelly helped translate the song into te reo Māori, and Fu performed it as a waiata of remembrance in honour of both Mita and his mother Miriama Rauhihi-Ness, who had both subsequently died.
 The song, "E Kore E Motu", was the subject of season 1, episode 6, of Waiata Anthems by TVNZ.